cjoakim/azure-batch-examples/README.md

 ## Example App 2

-The first example consists of just **one Azure Batch Job**, but it assumes that you have uploaded the seven 'data/postal_codes_*.csv' files to the batchcsv Blob storage container.
+The second example app consists of just **one Azure Batch Job**, but it assumes that you have uploaded the seven 'data/postal_codes_*.csv' files to the batchcsv Blob storage container.

 You can upload these seven postal code CSV files with this command: